kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 </aside>

-Listening occurs through a process involving the following actions:
+As described in the video, lstening occurs through a process involving the following actions:

 <details>
   <summary> Receiving </summary>